Apply to the grad program

 How to apply

 To apply to the program, submit the materials listed below using the online portal.
-Please note, the GRE requirement has been waived for those applying for fall 2021.

 - A completed application, using the Graduate School online application form.
 The minimal university requirements include the completion of a baccalaureate degree, a minimum total undergraduate grade point average (GPA) of 2.75 for a master's program and completion of all required prerequisite coursework.
 The application fee is $60 for all domestic/resident alien applicants and $95 for all international students, payable when you file your online application.